HAXAZE/Meety/README.md

     Open your web browser and go to [http://localhost:3000](http://localhost:3000).

 6. **Start a Meeting:**
-    - Click on the "Start Meeting" button to initiate a new meeting.
+    - Click on the "Create Room" button to initiate a new meeting.
     - Share the generated code with others to invite them to the meeting.

 7. **Join the Meeting:**